Home » Cakes & Pies » Southern Pecan Pie

 Instructions

-• Preheat the oven to 350°F. Press pie crust firmly into pie dish.
+• Preheat the oven to 350°F. Press pie crust firmly into a 9-inch deep dish pie dish.
 Set aside.

 • In a medium size mixing bowl, whisk together corn syrup, sugar, eggs, butter, vanilla and salt.

-• Add pecans, stirring until fully coated and evenly distributed.
+• Add pecans, stir until fully coated and evenly distributed.

 • Pour filling into pie crust.
 Use a spoon to space pecans evenly.